Continuing Medical Education (CME) Information

 - Practice and recognize the role of meditation, breathing, and movement as mind-body modalities.

-- Describe the importance of mindful and healthy eating in prevention and management of common medical conditions.
+- Describe the importance of mindful and healthy eating in prevention and management of common medical conditions, based on the Ayurvedic Six Tastes.

-- Discuss key herbs used in Ayurvedic medicine including indications, side effects, interactions and contraindications as well as evidence-based research.
+- Identify key herbs used in Ayurvedic medicine including indications, side effects, interactions and contraindications as well as evidence-based research.

 Cultural and Linguistic Competency